tailcallhq/zio-compose/README.md

 moved** to the other before the code can be executed on the data.
 Typically, in big-data applications it's much more efficient to move code than the other way around.

 There are other use-cases that don't involve big-data where you would want a serializable program.
-For eg: Instead of reading a json or yaml configuration in your application, to decide which control flow to execute, you encode the control flow itself, send it over the wire to your application and execute that directly.
+For eg: Building a rule engine, where the rules are implemented using a DSL and the DSL is serialized and sent to the server for execution.

 ZIO Compose intends to take care of such use cases.
 It intends to provide a complete DSL to write any kind of distributed computation using Scala in a type-safe manner.
 It's built on top of [ZIO Schema].